 - Andean region: Ajiaco (chicken soup with corn, potatoes, avocado and guascas, a local herb) and changua (breakfast soup made with eggs, milk and scallions) are favorites of the Andean region.

 A list of Colombian food wouldn't be complete without a mention of Colombia's exotic fruits, including lulo, curuba, mamoncillo, uchuva, chontaduro,zapote and many others.

 We hope you enjoyed this taste of traditional Colombian culture.
-If you're still hungry, satisfy your curiosity by checking out the Lots More Information section on the next page.
+If you're still hungry, satisfy your curiosity by checking out the Lots More Information section below.